JefersonLucas/new-project-template/README.md

 ![GitHub](https://img.shields.io/github/license/JefersonLucas/new-project-template)

-> :rocket: This is a living document and new ideas for improving the corresponding codes are always welcome.
+> This is a living document and new ideas for improving the corresponding codes are always welcome.
 Contribute: fork, clone, branch, commit, push, pull request.

 ## Table of contents